 General Responsibilities of Users

 Use of the Internet is a privilege not a right.
-Do Space expects members, in order to keep their membership intact, to use the resources in a responsible manner.
+Do Space expects users, to use the resources in a responsible manner.
 Responsible use of the Internet at Do Space includes, but is not limited to, the following:

 - Maintaining a Do Space membership in good standing as governed by the policies of the Do Space